 So is Womenomics working?
-It depends on how you define success.
-In terms of pure numbers, the rate of employment for females has risen to 49.8% by 2017, the highest rate in the country’s history.
+Somewhat – but it depends on how you define success.
+In terms of pure numbers, the rate of employment for females has risen to 49.8% by 2017, the highest it has ever been in the country’s history.
 In making this possible, the government implemented various policies to encourage women to enter the workforce.
 One principle policy was the vast expansion of public childcare centers aimed at easing women’s burden of caring for their children and working at the same time.
-The government has sought to incorporate men into such efforts as well, encouraging them to take advantage of the country’s underutilized paternity leave policy passed in 1991, that gives an average of 30.4 fully paid weeks of leave allotted for those earning an average wage, the highest out of any other country in the world.
+The government has sought to incorporate men into such efforts as well, encouraging them to take advantage of the country’s paternity leave policy that had been severely underutilized since its establishment in 1991– an average of 30.4 fully paid weeks of leave allotted for those earning an average wage, which is the highest out of any other country in the world.
 Among various other policies, it had also set an ambitious goal of reaching a 30% threshold for women in leadership and management positions by 2020 to achieve proper representation of women in the workplace.

-However, upon a closer look, Womenomics falls far short of addressing the gender inequality entrenched deep within the society, thereby perpetuating a culture that discourages women to enter the workforce.
+However, upon a closer look, Womenomics falls far short of addressing the gender inequality entrenched deep within the society, thereby continuing to discourage women who desire to enter the workforce.
 Even after various reforms, Japan was ranked 110 out of 149 countries surveyed in the World Economic Forum’s Global Gender Gap Report in 2018, placing last out of all G7 countries.
-One cause of such low ranking is the fact that, despite the increased proportion of working females, more than half of them are part-time, contract-based workers who receive low pay, little substantial responsibilities, and consequently lack opportunities for career advancement.
-Japan also still remains the country with the third-highest gender wage gap out of all OECD countries at 24.5%, well above the OECD average of 13.8% -- a blatant indication that women still receive significantly less pay than men for similar work.
+One cause of such low ranking is the fact that, despite the increased proportion of working females, more than half of them are part-time, contract-based workers who receive low pay, little substantial responsibilities, and consequently a lack of opportunities to advance themselves further in their careers.
+Japan also still remains the country with the third-highest gender wage gap out of all OECD countries at 24.5%, well above the OECD average of 13.8% – a blatant indication that women still receive significantly less pay than men for similar work.

-Therefore, if the Japanese government wants to ensure further economic growth, it should invest in more efforts to address the gender inequality at the very heart of Japanese society, thus ensuring that more women feel sufficiently supported to participate in the workforce.
-Not only would increased structural support help boost the economy, but there is a high chance that such improvements would also address the fundamental problem that Womenomics was first implemented to solve : severe labor shortage.
-If more women themselves enter the workforce at the same time as overall family income and childcare services increase, this would lead to higher birth rates which could help offset the country’s rapid population decline.
+Therefore, if the Japanese government wants to ensure even further economic growth, it should invest more efforts on addressing the underlying gender inequality prevalent within the Japanese society, thus ensuring that more women feel sufficiently supported to participate in the workforce.
+Not only would increased structural support help boost the economy, but there is a high chance that such improvements would also address the fundamental problem that Womenomics was first implemented to solve–severe labor shortage– as more women themselves enter the workforce and the increased overall family income and improved childcare services lead to increased birth rates, remediating the country’s rapid population decline.

-This means challenging the widely-held belief that women should stay at home by leading the push for greater education and training for women through expansive institutional reform, so that they can be adequately prepared to reach their full workforce participation potential.
+This means challenging the widely-held belief that women should stay at home by leading the push for greater education and training for women through expansive institutional reform, so that they can be adequately prepared to reach their full potential of participating in the workforce.
 It means cracking down on unfair employment practices against women for their sex that bar them from participating in the economy as they would like, as was in the case of the Tokyo Medical University’s manipulation of entrance exam scores to favor male applicants over their female counterparts.
-It also means transforming the society’s negative perception of men who take paternity leave, so that more men are encouraged to help with child rearing and thus allow women to feel more comfortable being a mother and a workforce participant at the same time.
-It means implementing strict policies to ensure that female workers do not suffer from hostile treatment currently prevalent in the workplace, most commonly in the form of matahara (“maternity harassment”)-- workplace hostility targeted against pregnant and post-pregnant women who remain in the workforce.
+It also means transforming the society’s negative perception of men who take paternity leave, so that more men are encouraged to help with child rearing and thus allow women to feel more comfortable with being a mother and a participant of the workforce at the same time.
+It means implementing strict policies to ensure that female workers do not suffer from hostile treatment currently prevalent in the workplace, most commonly in the form of matahara (“maternity harassment”)– workplace harassment targeted against pregnant and post-pregnant women who remain in the workforce.
 And it means continuing to expand reforms aimed at increasing workplace accessibility for women, such as increased child care facilities, adequate representation of women in senior management positions, and improved tax reforms.